spardoel/Bike-trainer/Posts/2022-08-25-bike_trainer_blog_11.md

 At this point the code worked.
 I could run a workout and log the results.
 Next I wanted to create a basic UI that would allow the user to view the available workouts and select one from the list.
 I also wanted to create a workout summary display to show duration and average power at the completion of a workout.
 I started with the workout summary to get it out of the way.

 ### Display workout summary
 Basically I wanted to display a message to the user to show the duration of the workout, as well as the average power and cadence.
-These values are all available from the ride log table, so this method will invole writing a method to get all data from the database.
+These values are all available from the ride log table, so this method involed writing methods to get all the data from the ride log table.
-On second thought, I wrote three separate methods one to get the timestamps, one to get the power and the other to get the cadence.
-Here is they are.
+I wrote three separate methods one to get the timestamps, one to get the power and the other to get the cadence.
+Here they are.
 ```
  def get_ride_duration_from_ride_log_table(self, table_name):

         cur = self.conn.cursor()

-        # get list of possible workout ids
+        # Query the databse
         cur.execute(f"SELECT timestamp FROM {table_name};")

-        # Get the id numbers and convert to string
+        # Get the result
         results = cur.fetchall()

         # extract the list of tuples
         results_list = [x[0] for x in results]